Suspect in woman’s death barred from campus, report says

 SALT LAKE CITY (AP) — A man arrested in the death of a Utah college student whose charred remains were found in his backyard was banned from the campus of Utah State University in 2012, according to documents released on Tuesday.

-The school took the step after Ayoola A. Ajayi was arrested on suspicion of having a stolen an iPad, according to university police reports.
-He had stopped attending class there the year before but continued to sleep on residence hall couches and keep things in a janitor’s closet, police said.
+The school took the step after Ayoola A. Ajayi’s student visa expired and he was arrested on suspicion of having a stolen an iPad, a misdemeanor, according to university police reports.
+He had also stopped attending class there the year before but continued to sleep on residence hall couches and keep things in a janitor’s closet, according to police and university documents.

-University officials barred him from campus the following month, and also informed the consulate of his native Nigeria of the arrest.
+University officials barred him from campus in August 2012, and police also informed the consulate of his native Nigeria of the arrest.

 Jail documents show Ajayi is now a U.S. citizen.
 At the time of his 2012 arrest police documents indicate his student visa had expired but he had married a woman in Texas.
-That marriage ended in a divorce in January, court records show.

 U.S. Immigration and Citizenship Services declined to provide information about when Ajayi obtained his citizenship, citing privacy protections.
+Ajayi was allowed to enroll in classes again in 2015 after resolving his immigration status, said Utah State spokesman Tim Vitale.

 His ex-wife Tenisha Ajayi told KUTV in Salt Lake City that the marriage ended after he became controlling and abusive, forbidding her from talking to other people and eventually threatening to have her kidnapped and killed.
 “I just stopped talking to him because I was fearing for my life,” said the woman, who lives in Dallas.

 Separate police documents show he was also investigated on a rape allegation in 2014.
-No charges were filed in either the iPad or rape case.
+No charges were filed in the rape case.

 Ajayi, 31, is being held without bail on suspicion of aggravated murder, kidnapping and other charges in the death of 23-year-old Mackenzie Lueck.
 Prosecutors said Tuesday they had been granted an extension on filing formal charges until next week.
 No attorney has been listed for him.